lyubogankov/adventofcode2022/day12/README.md

 An inconsistent heuristic cannot guarantee that an optimal path will be found without nodes being processed more than once, and additional nodes means additional edges.
 If my heuristics are *consistent*, I can formulate a `visited_set` of nodes.

-I implemented this in the A* routine, and now the table differentiates between new edges and total edges processed.
+I implemented this in the A* routine, and now the table differentiates between new and total edges processed, as well as new and total nodes visited/processed.

-Note that my incosistent, inadmissable heuristic `(height_diff, dotprod, f(n))` has a longer path with the new code because previously-seen edges are skipped.
-The shortest path with edge-reprocessing allowed is shown in parantheses.

-I didn't expect any of the other heuristics to yield an inoptimal shortest path, but four others did.
+Five of the heuristics yeilded less optimal shortest paths with the `visited_set`, and all of them seem to be inconsistent since new/total nodes processed $\neq$ new/total nodes visited, which means that nodes are being processed more than one time.

 ### Longest path?